Small-Business Lending Indicators Dashboard

 • SBA rule changes create both risk and opportunity.
 FY2026 SBA rule changes have reduced 7(a) volume, but the alternative base rate options (SOFR, 5Y/10-Year Treasury) may lower costs for borrowers whose lenders adopt them.
 Ask specifically about base rate selection when evaluating loan offers.

 • Cost pressures require conservative debt sizing.
-With taxes and insurance costs at multi-year highs, debt service coverage calculations should incorporate these rising fixed costs.
-Borrowing capacity on paper may exceed practical repayment capacity once overhead inflation is factored in.
+With taxes at 19% and inflation ranking third at 14% (7 points above its historical average), debt service coverage calculations should incorporate these persistent fixed-cost pressures.
+Borrowing capacity on paper may exceed practical repayment capacity once these overhead pressures are factored in.

 What to Watch